Skip to content

 How to invest in stocks

-After opening an account with a stockbroker, you can use their trading platform to buy and sell shares and funds.
+After opening an account with us, you can use our trading platform to buy shares and funds.

 When investing, you have two main options: you can choose to purchase a specific number of shares in a company or fund, or you can decide on a fixed amount of money to invest.